-The opening for II reveals Kirito's GGO avatar and his use of a lightsabre and foreshadows Death Gun's true identity (one of them at least).
+The opening for II reveals Kirito's GGO avatar and his use of a beam saber and foreshadows Death Gun's true identity (one of them at least).

 Squee: Kirito's reaction to getting Excaliber, first when Shino manages to trickshot it into her hands, and then when he officially gets it as a quest reward.

-Standard Female Grab Area: Asuna is unfortunately subjected to this hands of Kuradeel.
+Standard Female Grab Area: Asuna is unfortunately subjected to this by the hands of Kuradeel.
 She is tougher than him, and likely could have broken free without help; Kirito simply intervened before this happened.

 After the credits roll in the first episode, a list of names is shown.
 Some are them are gradually crossed out, while a text reads that two thousand players died in the first month alone, and floor 1 had yet to be cleared.
 The name under Kirito's is then crossed out.